P-Sha/data_wrangling_1/Data-Manipulation-module.md

     ## 3 #1/2/95/2         1       5      13        7       9     34
     ## # ... with 310 more rows

-4. Piping Assessment: loads the pups data, clean the variable names, filter the data to include only pups with sex 1, remove the PD ears variable, create a variable that indicates whether PD pivot is 7 or more days.
+4. Piping Assessment: load the pups data, clean the variable names, filter the data to include only pups with sex 1, remove the PD ears variable, create a variable that indicates whether PD pivot is 7 or more days.